-According to the Women’s Business Enterprise National Council, there are more than 12.3 million women-owned business in the U.S. That’s 58 per cent more than in 2007.
+According to the Women’s Business Enterprise National Council, there are more than 12.3 million women-owned businesses in the U.S. That’s 58% more than in 2007.
 Clearly, women are channeling their ability to get stuff done and lead in a bold and boss way.

 Canadian creative director Peggy Bree is one of these women.
 She’s the founder and owner of Blank Room, a branding studio that specializes in crafting long-lasting designs and brand identities.
 Inspired by other creative female entrepreneurs, she compiled a collection of first-person accounts from 20 women who are masters in the art of branding.